Keep your property manicured year round

-Lawn Maintenance in Baton Rouge for turf that grows faster than weekly schedules can manage
+Lawn Maintenance in Baton Rouge for turf that grows faster than you can manage

-Lions Landscaping provides routine mowing, edging, and blowing on a scheduled basis to keep residential lawns looking maintained through Louisiana's aggressive growing seasons.
+Lions Landscaping provides routine mowing, edging, and blowing on a scheduled basis to keep residential lawns looking maintained through Louisiana's aggressive growing seasons, and also offers commercial lawn care services for businesses, offices, and multi-property sites that require consistent, professional exterior maintenance.
 The crew arrives with commercial mowers, trimmers, and blowers, cuts turf to the correct height for your grass type, edges along driveways and walkways, and clears clippings from hard surfaces before leaving.
-This service is for homeowners in Baton Rouge and surrounding communities who need consistent lawn care without managing equipment, schedules, or seasonal adjustments themselves.
+This service is for homeowners and commercial property managers in Baton Rouge and surrounding communities who need reliable lawn care without managing equipment, schedules, or seasonal adjustments themselves.

-If your lawn grows unevenly or you are struggling to keep up with weekly cutting during peak season, contact Lions Landscaping to set up a maintenance schedule that matches your property size and grass type.
+If your lawn grows unevenly or you are struggling to keep up with weekly cutting during peak season, contact Lions Landscaping to set up a maintenance schedule that matches your property size and grass type, whether for a residential yard or a commercial property.

 What Homeowners Ask About Lawn Maintenance